G-Core/product-documentation/documentation/waap/analytics.md

 The information on the Analytics page is displayed according to the selected period.
 At the top of the page, you can use the time frame dropdown to configure the displayed data.

-To automatically refresh data every 30 seconds without reloading the page, enable the **Auto-Refresh** toggle.
+To automatically refresh data and graphs every 30 seconds without reloading the page, enable the **Auto-Refresh** toggle.

 <img src="https://assets.gcore.pro/docs/waap/analytics/auto-refresh.png" alt="Auto-refresh toggle on the Analytics page" width="80%">